-Step 5 (Mirror to Server): Initialize the Destination
+Step 6: Initialize the Destination

 You must initialize the destination system before you can publish to it.
 This creates the basic site information on the destination system.
 Specifically, the Publication and PublicationTree tables are updated with the site names and asset types published to the target.